 Credit cards in Basel

 Credit cards are a bit different in Switzerland, at least from what I was used to!
 Usually, you need a certain amount of money in your bank before being issued a credit card, and often a security deposit is needed.
 The security deposit will be about twice the credit limit, but this varies from bank to bank.
 You can you the bonus.ch site to compare different credit cards when you move to Basel.
 Credit cards are not always free in Switzerland, sometimes you have to have a certain number of transactions, or a certain amount spent on them by month or year, so check carefully!
 Also, many vendors will also charge you a few percent extra if you use a credit card to pay.
-There are also online sites that allow you to get a credit card without having a bank account, should you choose to.

 Personal Loans in Basel